jethar/mutualfund-stmts-etl/README.md

     ```

 The `output` folder will contain the generated CSV files for each input pdf.
 Also following reconciliation CSVs will be generated:
-* reconciliation_summary.csv - Containing final mismatch
+* reconciliation_summary.csv - Containing transactions reconciliation between CAS and gain statements
 * reconciliation_detailed.csv - includes even matched folios, to infer if there is anything amiss.
+* reconciliation_summary_excl_csv_gains.csv - Containing transactions reconciliation between CAS and gain pdf statements excluding csv gain statement.

 ## TODOs